primordialstew/introduction-to-sqlalchemy-2013/handout/source/relational.rst

 ==========

 The flip side to the relational model employed by relational databases is the so called :term:`transactional` model most of them provide.
-The term :term:`ACID` is an acronym that refers to the principal properties of relational database transactions (as well as transactions for any kind of hypothetical database).
+The acronym :term:`ACID` refers to the principal properties of relational database transactions (as well as transactions for any kind of hypothetical database).

 .. _atomicity: